 There are several situations where a full website redesign may not be feasible for your nonprofit organization.
 Here are some examples:

-The good news is that there are alternative solutions that can address your nonprofit’s specific concerns without the need for a full website redesign.
+The good news is that alternative solutions exist that can address your nonprofit’s specific concerns without the need for a full website redesign.
 In the following sections, we will explore some options, such as landing page optimization, standalone microsites, homepage-only redesigns, and light brand refreshes.
 By considering these alternatives, you can still achieve your goals while minimizing costs and avoiding the challenges associated with a comprehensive website overhaul.

 Add landing pages.